A bevel is usually an angled cut relative to the face of the piece of wood or material being cut.

-A miter cut simply means that you’re changing the angle of cut from a perfect 90° crosscut or rip cut to another angle across the top.
+A miter cut means that you’re changing the angle of cut from a perfect 90° crosscut or rip cut to another angle across the top.

 You are cutting an angle that moves through the material from front to back since you’re changing the horizontal angle.

 A standard cut is making two 45° angles so that your material comes together to make a perfect 90° connection, for example, when connecting two sides of a picture frame.

 On a miter saw, you unlock the table.
 You pivot the motor and blade to the angle you want to cut.